OpenSourceMfers/degen-route-loader/README.md

 appendParams: An object that will be appended to 'req' just before it is passed to the method in the controller.
 This will be appended at 'req.router.params'

-preHooks: an array of method names which will be run before the primary method.
+preHooks: An array of  {method:string, controller:string} which will be run before the primary method.
 If any of these return {success:false, error?: string} then the overall REST api call will fail due to that prehook.
 Useful for authentication prehooks and such - which will likely be shared by multiple routes.

 ## In routes.json